OctopusDeploy/blog/blog/2021-10/deploying-dacpac/index.md

  -
 ---

 Database Administrators (DBAs) will sometimes cringe at the mere mention of automating a database deployment.
-Their job is to make sure that the server and databases remain available and healthy so any process outside of their control makes them nervous.
+Their job is to make sure that the server and databases remain available and healthy, so any process outside of their control sometimes makes them nervous.
 Introducing something that can make wholesale changes to the database structure or data automatically seems like a stark contrast to their duties.
 However, using DACPAC with Octopus Deploy to automate deployment to SQL Server can assist you in your DevOps journey.
-This post demonstrates automating database updates to Microsoft SQL Server using DACPAC and Octopus Deploy from build to deployment.
+This post demonstrates automating database updates to Microsoft SQL Server using DACPAC and Octopus Deploy from project creation to deployment.

 ## Sakila
 This post will deploy the [sakila](https://bitbucket.org/octopussamples/sakila/src/master/src/dacpac/mssql/) database to a Microsoft SQL Server.
 This project contains tables, constraints, stored procedures, views, and user defined functions as to demonstrate the full capabilities of the Microsoft DACPAC technology.